SMART: Shot-Aware Multimodal Video Moment Retrieval with Audio-Enhanced MLLM: Experimental Evaluation

 \textbf{Benchmarks:} We validate our model on two widely-used video Moment Retrieval (MR) datasets: (1) {\bf Charades-STA}~\cite{gao2017tall} contains 9,848 videos with an average duration of 30.6 seconds.
 It provides 16,128 annotations (12,408 for training and 3,720 for testing), where moments average 8.1 seconds in length and queries average 7.22 words.
 (2) {\bf QVHighlights}~\cite{lei2021detecting} consists of 10,148 YouTube videos, each 150 seconds long.
 Every video includes at least one annotated query (averaging 11.3 words) describing relevant moments, which average 24.6 seconds in duration.
 The dataset is split into 7,218 training queries and 1,150 validation queries.

-Although ActivityNet Captions~\cite{krishna2017Anet} is widely used for MR, we exclude it from our experiments due to the absence of audio.
-The official release (``Anet\_videos\_15fps\_short256'') contains only silent videos, making it incompatible with our method, which relies on audio as a complementary modality.
-Similarly, datasets such as TACoS~\cite{rohrbach2014coherent} and MAD~\cite{soldan2022mad} provide only pre-extracted visual features, without access to raw video or audio.
-Since SMART requires frame-level visual processing, shot detection, and audio encoding, these datasets are unsuitable for our study.
+Although ActivityNet Captions~\cite{krishna2017Anet} is widely used for moment retrieval, we do not include it in our experiments because the commonly used official release (``Anet\_videos\_15fps\_short256'') contains silent videos only, which prevents us from evaluating the audio branch of SMART in its intended multimodal setting.
+Similarly, datasets such as TACoS~\cite{rohrbach2014coherent} and MAD~\cite{soldan2022mad} are typically provided as pre-extracted visual features without access to raw video frames or audio streams.
+Since SMART relies on frame-level visual processing, shot detection, and audio encoding as part of the full pipeline, these datasets do not support a fair and reproducible evaluation of the complete method.
+We therefore focus our experiments on benchmarks that allow the full multimodal pipeline to be executed.
+In particular, QVHighlights serves as our main long-video benchmark for analyzing the proposed audio design and shot-aware token compression.

 \textbf{Evaluation Metrics:} We evaluate Moment Retrieval (MR) using standard metrics: Recall@K, mean Average Precision (mAP), and mean Intersection over Union (mIoU), computed at specific IoU thresholds.
 Recall@K measures the proportion of top-K predictions with IoU above a threshold (e.g., R1@0.5). mIoU calculates the average IoU across all predictions, while mAP measures the mean precision across multiple IoU thresholds (e.g., mAP@0.5, mAP@0.75).
 In summary, R1@0.5 and R1@0.7 assess retrieval accuracy at different IoU levels, mIoU captures average segment overlap, and mAP reflects overall localization precision across thresholds.